cecula-sms/php-library/README.md

 ## Introduction

-Cecula SMS Library enables you to quickly integrate and send A2P and P2P Messages from your application.
+Cecula SMS Package (also called Library) enables you to quickly integrate and send A2P and P2P Messages from your application.

-## How to use this Library
+## How to Use

 * Install Cecula SMS using composer by following the instructions in the Installation section or clone from GitHub
  * Login to the <a href="https://developer.cecula.com" target="_blank">Cecula Developers Platform</a> register your app and generate an API KEY